bbuie/code_snippets/docker/docker/README.md

 1. For trouble shooting docker see this [troubleshooting guide](https://github.com/bbuie/code_snipits/wiki/Docker-Trouble-Shooting)
     - You'll need to note some of the setup definitions noted above

-##Helpful docker commands

-- `docker-compose up --build`
-    - Rebuild all services in the docker-compose.yml file
-- `docker-compose down`
-    - Shut down all services in the docker-compose.yml file
-- `docker-compose down; docker-compose up --build`
-    - Totally rebuild all services in the docker-compose.yml file.
-This usually triggers a database re-build as well, although I'm not sure why.
-- `docker exec -it [docker_container_names] bash`
-    - Connect to a running container
-    - Note, the container must be running!
-- `docker run --rm -it [docker_image_names]`
-    - Connect to an image
-- `docker-machine restart`
-    - Restart the default docker machine
-    - This is helpful for resetting networks and otherwise refreshing stuff
-- `docker rmi $(docker images -a --filter=dangling=true -q)`
-    - Clean up all dangling (unused) docker images
-- `docker rm $(docker ps --filter=status=exited --filter=status=created -q)`
-    - Clean up all exited containers
-- `docker volume rm $(docker volume ls -q -f dangling=true)`
-    - Clean up all dangling (unused) volumes